MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search.md

 ## Global search

 Global search of portals allows you to search for records across multiple entities.
-It also allows you to search across multiple columns and configure what columns of an entity would be searchable.
+It also allows you to search across multiple columns and configure what columns of a table would be searchable.

 Among the benefits of global search are its ability to:
 - Find matches to any word in the search term in any field in the entity.
 Matches can include inflectional words like stream, streaming, or streamed.